 Cystosport is a name that’s been around for a while and is a company who makes protein powders as well as weight gainers.

-Their Cytogainer is a weight gainer that contains a lower overall calorie level at just 280 calories per two scoop serving.
+Their Cytogainer is a mass gainer that contains a lower overall calorie level at just 280 calories per two scoop serving.

 Do keep in mind however that this product has two scoops per serving, whereas most products have 4, therefore you are taking less product per serving.